 Counters with Sino-Japanese Numbers I

-Having learned Sino-Japanese numbers, simply knowing these numbers is only one part to counting things.
-To count thing in Japanese, you must combine a number with what is called a “counter.”
+Having learned Sino-Japanese numbers, simply knowing these numbers is only one part of counting things.
+To count things in Japanese, you must combine a number with what is called a “counter.”

 The Japanese word for counters, 助数詞, can literally be interpreted as “number helpers” because of how they aid numbers in counting things.
 Hundreds of counters exist, grouping everything that can be counted into finite categories.
 Of these hundreds of counters, several dozen are used in everyday speech.

-Before learning the basic counters in Japanese, it’s important to relate counters to corresponding words in English.
+Before learning the basic counters in Japanese, it is important to relate counters to corresponding words in English.
 The words in bold in the sentences below function the same way counters do in Japanese.

 i.
 When you go to the supermarket, could you buy a gallon of milk?